 - (a) Scheduling conference in civil cases.
-In every civil action, except in categories of actions exempted by district court rule as inappropriate, the judge shall convene a scheduling conference as soon as practicable, but in no event more than sixty (60) days after the appearance of a defendant.
-In cases removed to this court from a state court or transferred from any other federal court, the judge shall convene a scheduling conference within ninety (90) days after removal or transfer. - (b) Obligation of counsel to confer.
-Unless otherwise ordered by the judge, counsel for the parties shall confer no later than ten (10) days prior to the date for the scheduling conference for the purpose of: - (1) preparing an agenda of matters to be discussed at the scheduling conference, - (2) preparing a proposed pretrial schedule for the case that includes a plan for discovery, and - (3) considering whether they will consent to trial by magistrate judge. - (c) Settlement proposals.
-Unless otherwise ordered by the judge, the plaintiff shall present written settlement proposals to all defendants no later than ten (10) days prior to the date for the scheduling conference.
+In every civil action, except in categories of actions exempted by district court rule as inappropriate, the judge shall convene a scheduling conference as soon as practicable, but in no event more than ninety (90) days after the appearance of a defendant or the time that is specified in Federal Rule of Civil Procedure 16, if it is shorter.
+In cases removed to this court from a state court or transferred from any other federal court, the judge shall convene a scheduling conference within sixty (60) days after removal or transfer. - (b) Obligation of counsel to confer.
+Unless otherwise ordered by the judge, counsel for the parties shall confer no later than ten (10) days prior to the date for the scheduling conference for the purpose of: - (1) preparing an agenda of matters to be discussed at the scheduling conference. - (2) preparing a proposed pretrial schedule for the case that includes a plan for discovery, and - (3) considering whether they will consent to trial by magistrate judge. - (c) Settlement proposals Unless otherwise ordered by the judge, the plaintiff shall present written settlement proposals to all defendants no later than ten (10) days prior to the date for the scheduling conference.
 Defense counsel shall have conferred with their clients on the subject of settlement prior to the scheduling conference and be prepared to respond to the proposals at the scheduling conference.

 - (d) Joint statement.
-Unless otherwise ordered by the judge, the parties are required to file, no later than two (2) business days prior to the scheduling conference, a joint statement containing a proposed pretrial schedule, which shall include: - (1) a joint discovery plan scheduling the time and length for all discovery events, that shall - (A) conform to the obligation to limit discovery set forth in Federal Rule 26(b), and - (B) consider the desirability of conducting phased discovery in which the first phase is limited to developing information needed for a realistic assessment of the case and, if the case does not terminate, the second phase is directed at information needed to prepare for trial; and - (2) a proposed schedule for the filing of motions.
+Unless otherwise ordered by the judge, the parties are required to file, no later than five (5) business days prior to the scheduling conference, a joint statement containing a proposed pretrial schedule, which shall include: - (1) a joint discovery plan scheduling the time and length for all discovery events, that shall - (A) conform to the obligation to limit discovery set forth in Federal Rule 26(b), and - (B) consider the desirability of conducting phased discovery in which the first phase is limited to developing information needed for a realistic assessment of the case and, if the case does not terminate, the second phase is directed at information needed to prepare for trial; and - (2) a proposed schedule for the filing of motions. - (3) certifications signed by counsel and by an authorized representative of each party affirming that each party and that party's counsel have conferred with a view to establishing a budget for the costs of conducting the full course -- and various alternative course -- of the litigation.